-While fibre deals are the popular choice when it comes to internet connections, there are many parts of the country that struggle with coverage.
-If you’re on-the-go or don’t have fixed line options, you probably need an alternate internet connection, ideally an LTE deal!
-Portable internet does have its benefits and can sometimes be a better option depending on your lifestyle.
+While fibre deals are the popular choice when it comes to internet connections, many parts of the country struggle with coverage.
+If you’re on the go or don’t have fixed-line options, you probably need an alternate internet connection, ideally an LTE deal!
+Portable LTE internet does have its benefits and can sometimes be a better option, depending on your lifestyle.
 Let’s look at how an LTE connection works.

 In the past, people would never dare to think that their mobile phones would be able to access a plethora of information, at our fingertips; awaiting our exploration into the vast world of the internet or communicating beyond time zones with friends and family all over the world in real time!

 Looking at where it all began:

 The development of mobile phone generations has evolved over the years giving us new technologies and advancements to enjoy.
 Kicking off mobile communication networks back in the 1970’s, 1G operated on analog technology that utilised higher frequencies that connected to various network towers and only reached speeds of 2.4Kbps.
 Due to these frequencies, there were multiple problems like dropped calls and voice distortion.